island-lang/island-lang.github.io/README.md

 	return result

-let x = spawn heavyCalculation() // The function heavyCalculations() starts on a seperate thread let y = somethingUnrelated(..) // This will execute even if heavyCalculations() has not completed let z = x + y; // This may block until heavyCalculations() returns and x receives a value
+let x = spawn heavyCalculation() // The function heavyCalculations() starts on a seperate thread let y = somethingUnrelated(....) // This will execute even if heavyCalculations() has not completed let z = x + y; // This may block until heavyCalculations() returns and x receives a value
 ```